Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Applications of

 \begin{proof}[Proof of \cref{cor_gneralized_polynomoial_ud_Omega}] Let $Q\colon \N\to\R$ be a generalized polynomial.
 By Weyl's equidistribution criterion, to prove the equivalence between the uniform distribution mod $1$ of the sequences $Q(n)$ and $Q(\Omega(n))$, it suffices to show that for every $h\in\Z$ we have

 Let $h\in\Z$ be arbitrary.
-According to \cite[Theorem]{BL07} there exists a nilmanifold $X=G/\Gamma$, a niltranslation $T\colon X\to X$, a point $x\in X$, and a Riemann integrable function $\tilde{F}\colon X\to[0,1)$ such that
+According to \cite[Theorem A]{BL07} there exists a nilmanifold $X=G/\Gamma$, a niltranslation $T\colon X\to X$, a point $x\in X$, and a Riemann integrable function $\tilde{F}\colon X\to[0,1)$ such that

 where $\{Q(n)\}$ is the fractional part of $Q(n)$.
 By replacing, if needed, $X$ with $\overline{\{T^nx: n\in\Z\}}$, we can assume without loss of generality that the orbit of $x$ under $T$ is dense in $X$.
-In this case the nilsystem $(X,T)$ is known to be uniquely ergodic (see \cref{prop_dynamics-nilrotation} below).
+In this case the nilsystem $(X,T)$ is uniquely ergodic (see \cref{prop_dynamics-nilrotation} below).

 Now define the function $F\colon X\to \C$ as $F(y)=e(h \tilde{F}(y))$ for all $y\in X$.
 This allows us to rewrite \eqref{eqn_generalized_poly_proof_1} as

 Since $(X,T)$ is uniquely ergodic, it follows from \cref{thm_dynamical_MVT_Omega} that \eqref{eqn_generalized_poly_proof_2} holds when $F$ is replaced by any continuous function.
 But if it holds for all continuous functions, then it also holds for Riemann integrable fucntions.
 Since $F$ is Riemann integrable, we conclude that \eqref{eqn_generalized_poly_proof_2} is true. \end{proof}